ifmeorg/ifme/README.md

 http://www.postgresql.org/download/

-After cloning the app on your local machine, in your terminal run the following commands:
+After cloning the app on your local machine, in your terminal run the following commands to get it up and running:

 ```
 bundle install